DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 Now if the MDI file contains "dataset-1" as a value for the `DATASET` field for one of the described datasets then the program will look and find a matching data files directory at `/uploads/customer-1/deposit-2016-01-01/dataset-1`.
-The *default* behavior now is to use the files in this directory as the payload for the target deposit.
+The files in this directory are considered to be the payload for the target deposit.
 The relative paths in "dataset-1" will be preserved.

 The resulting deposit will have the following location and lay-out: